cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-openstack.md

 **Derived From:** [cloudify.openstack.nodes.Server](#cloudifyopenstackserver)

 This type has the same properties and operations-mapping as the type above (as it derives from it), yet it overrides some of the agent and plugin installations operations-mapping derived from the [built-in cloudify.nodes.Compute type](reference-types.html).
 Use this type when working with a Windows server.

+Additionally, the default value for the `use_password` property is overridden for this type, and is set to `true`.
+When using an image with a preset password, it should be modified to `false`.